ryanwCodes/professional-development/courses/front-end-system-design/front-end-system-design.md

 Possible Optimization: use CSS properties that do not trigger the CPU intensive parts of the reflow (Style & Layout).
 For example, by using `transform` property for animations.

+Also: requestAnimationFrame() is useful for ensuring animations run 60fps and does not block rendering

 ### Compoistion Layers

 ![alt text](<Screenshot 2024-09-20 at 13.37.20.png>)